Kray-G/kilite/README.md

 As for Kilite, this is almost the result that I wanted, but it could be slower by increasing the code in the future.
 I will try to keep the perfrmance even if the code would be more complex.

+### Source Code

-The source code for each language is shown below.
+The source codes for each language are shown below.

 #### Kinx/Kilite